izgzhen/iris-coq/README.md

 * Run `make build-dep` (in Iris) to install the new version of std++.
   You may have to do `make clean` as Coq will likely complain about .vo file mismatches.

+### How to write/update test cases

+The files in `tests/` are test cases.
+Each of the `.v` files comes with a matching `.ref` file containing the expected output of `coqc`.
+Adding `Show.` in selected places in the proofs makes `coqc` print the current goal state.
+This is used to make sure the proof mode prints goals and reduces terms the way we expect it to.
+You can run `make ref` to re-generate all the `.ref` files;
+this is useful after adding or removing `Show.` from a test.
+If you do this, make sure to check the diff for any unexpected changes in the output!